MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-your-spam-filter-policies.md

 1. In the security center, go to **Email & Collaboration** \> **Policies & Rules** \> **Threat policies** \> **Policies** section \> **Anti-spam**.

-2. On the **Anti-spam policy** page, select an anti-spam policy from the list by clicking on the name:
+2. On the **Anti-spam policies** page, select an anti-spam policy from the list by clicking on the name:
    - A custom policy that you created where the value in the **Type** column is **Custom anti-spam policy**.
    - The default policy named **Anti-spam inbound policy (Default)**.